Healthdirect Free Australian health advice you can count on.

 Respirator masks

-Respirators are more effective than medical or cloth masks at stopping the spread of airborne viruses.
+Respirators are more effective than surgical or cloth masks at stopping the spread of airborne viruses.
 Respirators are also called P2 or N95 masks.

-Some face masks are designed for medical use.
-These must meet with national guidelines for respirator standards.
+Some face masks are designed to prevent disease from spreading between people.
+These must meet national respirator standards.

 People at some workplaces use respirators when they have a high risk of exposure to body fluids, respiratory droplets and aerosols.